To get off benzodiazepine (xanax, valium, klonapin, ativan, etc) can be extremely difficult, and for some, nearly impossible.

 To enhance this formula, I often add Magnesium L-Threonate 400 mg.
-This form of magnesium is able to cross the blood brain barrier and does not cause looseness of the bowels, a symptom that may occur with use of magnesium citrate.
-Magnesium is useful in formation of GABA, it feeds the neurotransmitter production pathways and is generally relaxing, reduces anxiety, and improves sleep.
+This form of magnesium is able to cross the blood-brain barrier and does not cause looseness of the bowels, a symptom that may occur with the use of magnesium citrate.
+Magnesium is the useful information of GABA, it feeds the neurotransmitter production pathways and is generally relaxing, reduces anxiety, and improves sleep.

 This article is for educational purposes only and is not intended as medical advice.
-When ever considering changing your protocol whether it include change of medications, supplements, diet or lifestyle, always speak with your physician first.
+Whenever considering changing your protocol whether it includes a change of medications, supplements, diet or lifestyle, always speak with your physician first.
 Dr. Cain treats patients both locally and internationally.
 To set up a complimentary meet and greet, call our office or go to www.DrNicoleCain.com to schedule online.[/vc_column_text][/vc_column][/vc_row]

 Are you sick of taking prescription medication?
 Are the side effects unbearable?
 Have you tried tapering off your medication but the withdrawal brought you back?What you'll get:

 (1) Petursson, H. The benzodiazepine withdrawal syndrome., Addiction.
 1994 Nov;89(11):1455-9., Retrieved from: https://www.ncbi.nlm.nih.gov/pubmed/7841856